marinakiseleva/thex_model/README.md

 Binary Classifiers: Treats each class as a separate binary classification problem and reports probability of each class versus all other classes.
 For each class, a multivariate Kernel Density Estimate (KDE) is estimated for the samples in that class, and a separate KDE for all the other samples not in the class.

 ### ind_model
-Ensemble Classifier: Same as binary model except resulting probabilities are normalized together to get multiclass probabilities.
+One-vs-All (OVA) Classifier: Same as binary model except resulting probabilities are normalized together to get multiclass probabilities.

 ### multi_model
 KDE Multiclass Classifier: Multiclass classifier like the previous one, except now KDEs are created for each class, and probabilities are computed over those positive-class KDEs.
 The negative class space is not fitted.